Playroll Blog

 • Weekly: This means running payroll every week, which works well for hourly or frontline workers.
 It takes more work, but it fits cash payments-first operations.

 • Biweekly: You pay every two weeks (26 times a year).
 This is the most common pay rhythm in the U.S., with 43 percent of companies using it.
+You can download our free payroll schedule here.

-• Semi-monthly: You pay twice a month (24 times annually), usually around the 1st and the 15th.
+• Semi-Monthly: You pay twice a month (24 times annually), usually around the 1st and the 15th.
 It aligns nicely with monthly reporting.

 Step 8: Recordkeeping and Reporting

-What is the Best Way to Pay Employees: Manual Payroll vs. Payroll Software?
+What’s the Best Way to Pay Employees: Manual Payroll vs. Payroll Software?

 When Manual Payroll Makes Sense

-When a Payroll Software Makes Sense
+When Payroll Software Makes Sense

 Author profile picture